 Stephen Pak

-Professor of Pediatrics and Newborn Medicine in the School of Medicine
+Professor of Pediatrics, DIVISION OF Newborn Medicine in the School of Medicine

-Dr. Pak received his B.Sc. from the University of Sydney (Australia) and his Ph.D. from the University of New South Wales (Australia).
-He held faculty positions at the Harvard Medical School and the University of Pittsburgh before joining the faculty at Washington University School of Medicine.
-Dr. Pak and his wife Sue have two children (Jesse and Matthew) and they attend Chesterfield Presbyterian Church.
+Dr. Pak is a Professor of Pediatrics and Co-Director of the Undiagnosed Diseases Network (UDN), C. elegans Model Organism Screening Center.
+He earned his B.Sc. from the University of Sydney and his Ph.D. from the University of New South Wales (Australia).
+Prior to his appointment at WashU, he held faculty positions at the Harvard Medical School and the University of Pittsburgh.